Ancient Voices for the Modern Soul

 Why This Matters for Your Relationship with Jesus

 When you read Job's cry for a mediator, you're reading your own longing for Jesus.
-When you pray Psalm 22, you're praying with Jesus.
-When you receive wisdom from Proverbs, you're receiving what Jesus embodies.
-The Wisdom books don't just foreshadow Jesus — they teach you how to need Him rightly: as Mediator, as Redeemer, as Wisdom, as Answer, as Bridegroom.
-Every wisdom text is training in desire for Christ.
+When you pray Psalm 22, you pray with Jesus.
+When you receive wisdom from Proverbs, you receive what Jesus embodies.
+The Wisdom books don't just foreshadow Jesus — they train you in how to need Him rightly.

 Luke 24:44 · John 5:39 · 2 Cor 1:20